Datran Center 9100 S Dadeland Boulevard, Suite 1500. Miami Fl. 33156 United States. Phone: +1 305 560 5337

 Cell tracer technology still in developmental stage

 Currently the tracer ink technology is still in the early development phase and requires more animal testing.
-Cheng is hopeful it can proceed to human clinical trials in about 10 years.
+Cheng is Global Stem Cells Grouphopeful it can proceed to human clinical trials in about 10 years.
 While Cheng has already proven that tattooing an animal’s embryonic stem cell doesn’t affect its ability to transform into a functional heart cell, rat, or even a pig (which better represents a human’s size), larger models are up for evaluation next.

 In those test cases, researchers will cut off and reduce blood flow in the animals to mimic the effects of damage caused by a human heart attack.
 Cardiac stem cells pre-tagged with Cheng’s ink tracer technology will then be injected into the damaged tissue.
 Using MRI to monitor the luminous inked stem cells in action, researchers can non-invasively follow where in the body they’re traveling and more easily determine if the new cells are responsible for restoring normal heart rhythm.